 This new research analyzed 31 previous studies, which included 137,484 participants.
 It was discovered that using hearing aids was associated with a 19% reduction in long-term cognitive decline.

-“Previous studies have shown that hearing loss is a risk factor for dementia,” said doctor of audiology Lynn High, AuD, of CornerStone Ear Nose & Throat.
+“Previous studies have shown that hearing loss is a risk factor for dementia,” said doctor of audiology Katy Crisp, AuD, of CornerStone Ear Nose & Throat.
 “This is the first research to show that the use of hearing aids can actually impact the progression of cognitive decline.”

 Start With A Hearing Test